Big Three (management consultancies): Boston Consulting Group

 BCG was founded in 1963 by Bruce D. Henderson, a former Arthur D. Little consultant and a Vanderbilt University and Harvard Business School alumnus.
 Starting out with only two consultants, the firm quickly grew.
 As of 2021, it employs 25,000 people in over 90 offices in more than 50 countries.
-BCG also has been consistently featured in Consulting magazine's "Best Firms to Work For" lists since 2001.
-Their areas of expertise include corporate development, business growth and innovation.

 Bain & Company

-Bain was founded by Bill Bain in 1973 after leaving BCG.
+Bain & Company was founded by Bill Bain in 1973 after leaving BCG.
 The firm pioneered private equity consulting and the fund Bain Capital was founded by partners from Bain & Company and led by Mitt Romney.
-It currently has 65 offices in 40 countries.
-Their areas of expertise include private equity, mergers and acquisitions and retail.
+According to the company's website in 2017, it had 65 offices in 40 countries.
 Bridgespan, a non-profit consultancy, was spun out of Bain in the early 2000s by three former Bain employees.
-The firm has been ranked multiple times as one of the "Best Places to Work" by Glassdoor, and has placed in the top five for the last decade.
+Bain is widely known for its culture and was ranked #1 on Glassdoor's "Best Places to Work" list for 2025, a ranking it has frequently achieved since the list was first published.